michellelclement/magnetic-eyes/README.md

 * [W3C CSS Validator](https://jigsaw.w3.org/css-validator/) - I used this tool to check the validity of my CSS code.
 * [Autoprefixed](https://autoprefixer.github.io/) - I used this tool to check the prefixes of my CSS code.
 * [PEP8](http://pep8online.com/) - I used this tool to check that my python files meet the PEP8 requirements.
+* [JSHint]( https://jshint.com/- I used this tool to check for errors in my JavaScript code.

 ## Authentication